 Turning off the main breaker alleviates the hazard, but doing so relies on someone to shut the main breaker off.
 There is no guarantee that someone else will not turn the main breaker back on and energize the neighborhood wires.
 This arrangement provides no safeguards against accidentally energizing the utility lines or introducing a electrocution hazard in the home.

 A Generator Backfeed cord introduces electrocution hazard.
-If the plug inside the house falls out of the appliance outlet, the cord has 240 volts across its terminals.
+If the plug inside the house falls out or is pulled out of the appliance outlet, the cord has 240 volts across its terminals.
 Anyone stumbling onto the cord or tripping over it may receive an electric shock.
 Thus the aptly named Generator Suicide Cord.

 Poor Power Management